ymekesser/leveraging-git-presentation/presentation.md

 ```
 $ git commit --amend
 ```
-To add the staged changes to the latest commit.
+To _add_ the staged changes to the latest commit.

+Lets you update the commit message too.

 ---